Dishuk/gattc/docs/cli.md

 2. Detects all changes (added/removed/modified characteristics, fields, properties)
 3. Creates a changelog entry with the provided message and the detected changes
 4. Updates snapshots to current schema state
-5. Regenerates HTML documentation (with change highlighting if applicable)
+5. Regenerates documentation in the configured format (with change highlighting if applicable)

 ## Exit Codes